Pine64: Single-board computers

 The original Pine A64 boards released in 2016 are powered by the Allwinner A64 system-on-chip.
-It features a 1.2 GHz Quad-Core ARM Cortex-A53 64-Bit Processor, an ARM Mali 400 MP2 graphics processor unit, one HDMI 1.4a port, one MicroSD slot, two USB 2.0 ports and a 100 Megabit Ethernet port.
-The A64 board has only 512 megabytes of RAM, the 1 GiB and 2 GiB versions are labeled "Pine A64+".
-While the 512 MiB model only works with Arch Linux and Debian GNU/Linux distributions, such as Armbian or DietPi, the A64+ with more memory can also run other operating systems including Android, Remix OS, Windows 10, FreeBSD, and Ubuntu.
+It features a 1.2 GHz quad-core ARM Cortex-A53 64-bit processor, an ARM Mali 400 MP2 graphics processing unit, one HDMI 1.4a port, one MicroSD slot, two USB 2.0 ports and a 100 Megabit Ethernet port.
+The A64 board has only 512 megabytes of random-access memory (RAM), the 1 GiB and 2 GiB versions are labeled "Pine A64+".
+While the 512 MiB model only works with Arch Linux and Debian Linux distributions, such as Armbian or DietPi, the A64+ with more memory can also run other operating systems including Android, Remix OS, Windows 10, FreeBSD, and Ubuntu.
 Optional eMMC storage modules can be plugged into special headers on the board.

-A compute module called SOPINE A64 was introduced in January 2017.
+A compute module named SoPine A64 was introduced in January 2017.
 It features the same system-on-chip as the Pine A64, but mounted on a DDR3 SODIMM form factor board without the USB, HDMI, and Ethernet connectors.
 It competes with the Raspberry Pi Compute Modules.
-Pine64 sells a "Clusterboard" with an inbuilt eight-port Gigabit Ethernet switch, which can be used to build a cluster system out of up to seven SOPINE modules.
+Pine64 sells a "Clusterboard" with an inbuilt eight-port Gigabit Ethernet switch, which can be used to build a cluster system out of up to seven SoPine modules.
 A review by Hackaday noted problems with production quality, software, and user support.
-2017 also saw the addition of a "Long Term Supply" (LTS) version of the Pine A64/A64+ boards, called "Pine A64/A64(+)- LTS".
+In 2017, the firm added a "Long Term Supply" (LTS) version of the Pine A64/A64+ boards, named "Pine A64/A64(+)- LTS".
 The LTS versions are identical to the A64/A64+, but are guaranteed to be available until the year 2022 at a slightly higher cost.